Antireligious campaigns in China: Tibetan Buddhists

-After the mass evictions, nuns and monks were bused away, and reportedly detained in reeducation centers.
-Among others, an identified reeducation center is named Ningtri.
-Reports include beatings and the torture of monastics and of laypeople at reeducation centers, and in jails after arrests.
+After the mass evictions, nuns and monks were bused away, and reportedly detained in re-education centers.
+Among others, an identified re-education center is named Ningtri.
+Reports include beatings and the torture of monastics and laypeople at re-education centers, and in jails after arrests.

 In 2016, the CCP commenced a campaign to sinicize religion, which intensified after 2018.
-The Sinicization of Tibet was condemned by the Dalai Lama as cultural cleansing.
+The sinicization of Tibet was condemned by the Dalai Lama as cultural cleansing.

 The ethnic cleansing policies in Tibet were managed by hardliner Chen Quanguo, before his 2016 transfer to govern Xinjiang.
 A United States Department of State report in 2019 documented incidents of sexual abuse, rape, and gender-based violence at the Chinese detention centers.

 In April 2019, the Chinese police-enforced ban against photographs of the Dalai Lama spread to remote areas of Tibet.

+Under Xi Jinping's authority, the CCP's cultural and political "Sinicization" policies have been implemented in schools to indoctrinate Tibetan children with the CCP's ideology.
+According to United Nations Special Rapporteurs in 2023, Tibetan children are forced to complete a compulsory education curriculum in Mandarin Chinese as part of the CCP's policy of forced assimilation.
+Radio Free Asia reported that, in early 2024, the CCP intensified efforts to enforce a ban by going door-to-door to prevent Tibetan children from taking private classes and participating in religious activities during school breaks.